tamara-bain/code-review-paradigms/readme.md

 Names should be descriptive without being too long.
 They should be clearly differentiated from other names in the code block.
 Ideal names for debugging average 10-16 characters long.

 ### 12. Best Practices
 Effort should be made to follow best practices of the language or framework.
 Avoid doing things that are specifically recommended against by the framework or language.
+This reduces friction for other people editing/maintaining your code because it reads in a style they are familiar with.
+It also reduces the likelyhood that changes in packages/frameworks interfere with our codebase.

 ### 13. Efficiency
 Do things with reasonable efficiency for 10x our current level of growth.
 Avoid premature optimization unless the effort to do so is identical to not doing so.
+This should prevent anything grossly inefficient from getting into our codebase without adding unneccessary complexity.

 ## Perspectives of a Code Review